The-Marcy-Lab-School/se-unit-7/lesson-3-middleware-templating/practice/README.md

 0. In your own words, what is the purpose of middleware in web applications?
 Why is it useful?

 1. Write a custom middleware function for an express application that tracks how many times a page has been viewed and logs that count to the console.
+You should account for the app being able to display multiple, different pages.

 2. How do templates fit into web applications?
 Why are they useful?